PGCE Education (Secondary)

 See international equivalent qualifications on the International Office website.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.Go to admissions statement

 - UK: full-time

 - £23,900 per year

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 The programme is approved by the Department for Education and leads to recommendation for Qualified Teacher Status (QTS).

-A large proportion of our student teachers were employed in education after completing the PGCE programme, with many finding employment in the south-west.
+A large proportion of our student teachers are employed in education after completing the PGCE programme, with many finding employment in the South West.
 As a teacher from the University of Bristol PGCE, you will be highly valued by schools both locally and nationally; they will appreciate your thorough preparation in teaching and high level of subject knowledge.